Saengerkrieg12/pointshop-documentation/docs/01_Configuration/00_Data_Providers.md

 ####<a name="pdata"></a>PData

 This provider uses the built in [Player.GetPData](http://wiki.garrysmod.com/page/Player/GetPData) and [Player.SetPData](http://wiki.garrysmod.com/page/Player/SetPData) functions.
-Data from these functions is store in the sv.db file on the server.
+Data from these functions is stored in the sv.db file on the server.

 <p class="info"><i class="fa fa-info-circle"></i> The sv.db file can be transfered between servers.
 This will keep all Point and Items data for players.</p>